ovh/docs/pages/web_cloud/web_hosting/cron_tasks/guide.en-us.md

 > [!warning]
 >
-> OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
-You are therefore responsible for ensuring they function correctly.
+> OVHcloud provides services that you are responsible for with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function properly.
 >
-> This guide is designed to assist you in common tasks as much as possible.
-Nevertheless, we recommend contacting a specialised provider and/or the software publisher for the service if you encounter any difficulties.
-We will not be able to assist you ourselves.
-You can find more information in the [“Go further”](#go-further) section of this guide.
+> This guide is designed to help you with common tasks.
+Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en/directory/) or reach out to the [OVHcloud community](https://community.ovh.com/en/) if you encounter any difficulties.
+We will not be able to assist you.
+You can find more information in the [Go further](#go-further) section of this guide.
 >

 ## Requirements